Yuko Ando (singer): Debut and success

 In 2002, Andō sent film director Yukihiko Tsutsumi, whom she had gotten to know on the set of "Ikebukuro West Gate Park" a demo tape of "Rinjin ni Hikari ga Sasu Toki".
 Upon hearing her demo, Tsutsumi decided he had to include it in the movie he was then directing, 2LDK, as ending theme.
 She was credited as Yuuko Ando (安藤ゆう子).

 In July 2003, Andō debuted under the Avex-owned sub-label, Cutting Edge, with the mini album "Sally".
 That same year she performed live for the first time at a convention concert held for Avex shareholders.

 In November 2005, Andō's "Nouzenkatsura (Reprise)" was used in Gekkeikan's commercial for the "Tsuki" liquor.
-Because Andō was not credited on the actual commercial, the company was flooded with inquiries from people wanting to know the name of the singer, who for a period was confused to be Clammbon's Ikuko Harada.
+Because Andō was not credited in the actual commercial, the company was flooded with inquiries from people wanting to know the name of the singer, who for a period was confused to be Clammbon's Ikuko Harada.
 The song, based on a poem written by her grandmother over the loss of her husband, propelled Andō's second full album, Merry Andrew into the Top 10.
 The album was certified gold with over 100,000 copies sold.
 Following the success of the song, Andō was branded by the media as the "late-blooming princess" and "singer-songwriter of the next generation".

 In December 2006, Andō embarked on her first live tour.

 In April 2009, she released her first compilation album which featured a variety of songs handpicked by Andō herself.
 That same year, she wrote and performed the ending theme song, "Paxmaveiti", for the Nintendo DS video game Professor Layton and the Last Specter.
 On 8 August 2010, she appeared at the World Happiness 2010 rock festival in Tokyo.